“Simplifying is generally the strategy of people who view the world in terms of systems.” – Scott Adams

 I highly recommend this one for anyone in their 20s or 30s that doesn’t have a financial plan in place.

-Ramit has also developed courses on his website (I Will Teach You To Be Rich) about earning more money and finding your dream job that are very system oriented.
+Ramit has also developed courses on his website (I Will Teach You To Be Rich) about earning more money and finding your dream job that is very system oriented.

 WEIGHT LOSS & FITNESS: The Four Hour Body by Tim Ferris